Ikeiwa/Artemis.Plugins.Devices.VialRGB/README.md

 - Some keys do not trigger effects since vial doesn't send their keypresses (like the Fn key)
 - Lighting mode doesn't correctly reset to original mode on quit
 - Led keycodes are based on the Layout 0 of your device (couldn't find a way to get the current selected layout)
+- If leds are updating (changing color constantly) the vial gui might not be able to connect